-During the Eocene Epoch, the early strepsirrhine-like primates experienced an adaptive radiation and into Europe and North America was possible because Eurasia and North America were joined as the large landmass known as Laurasia and, as mentioned, it was warm enough for tropical animals to move into northern latitudes.
+During the Eocene Epoch, the early strepsirrhine-like primates experienced an adaptive radiation and expanded into numerous niches over a broad geographic area.
+The northern expansion of early primates into Europe and North America was possible because Eurasia and North America were joined as the large landmass known as Laurasia and, as mentioned, it was warm enough for tropical animals to move into northern latitudes.
 Due to subsequent global cooling, the early primates in North America and Europe eventually went extinct.
 Strepsirrhine primates spread into Africa after it docked with Laurasia.
 They are also hypothesized to have "rafted" on floating mats of vegetation to Madagascar, where they evolved into the great diversity of extinct and extant lemur species.